cloud-ark/kubeplus/README.rst

 How does it work?
 ==================

-KubePlus Discovery and Binding Add-on consists of - an aggregated API Server, a mutating webhook, and a platform operator.
-Additionally, KubePlus comes with a set of functions and endpoints that help with composing Custom Resources together.
+KubePlus Discovery and Binding Add-on consists of following components - an aggregated API Server, a mutating webhook, and a platformstack operator.
+Additionally, KubePlus comes with a set of functions and endpoints.

 KubePlus Functions
 ------------------